TomWu370/LeetCode-Gacha/README.md

 # LeetCode-Gacha
 Python program to use LeetCode completed question as roulette currency.

-This program will be using the Python LeetCode client API https://github.com/fspv/python-leetcode. \n The purpose of this program is to encourage users to complete more questions via custom set prizes for the gacha roulette wheel.
+This program will be using the Python LeetCode client API https://github.com/fspv/python-leetcode. <br>
+The purpose of this program is to encourage users to complete more questions via custom set prizes for the gacha roulette wheel.

 To use: